 Augmented Reality, AR

 If virtual reality transports you to a virtual world, then augmented reality combines the real and virtual worlds.
 AR is a virtual overlay on the real world, where the virtual overlay supplements reality with objects and information.
 Through a lens, telephone, or AR headset, the user will be able to see and hear virtual additions combined with the real world.
 Visualization is key when talking about AR.
 AR gives us the possibility to see things before they come to life, giving us the foundation for making the right decisions before they come to fruition.

 Mixed Reality, MR

-Mixed reality is a fusion between virtual reality and augmented reality, that together produces new environments and visualizations, where physical and digital objects co-exist and interact.
-MR isn’t married to either the physical nor the virtual world, but is rather a hybrid of the two.
+Mixed reality is a fusion of virtual reality and augmented reality, that together produces new environments and visualizations, where physical and digital objects co-exist and interact.
+MR isn’t married to either the physical or the virtual world but is rather a hybrid of the two.
 Mixed reality is typically experienced through a VR headset with cameras in front, projecting the video feed, so you are able to interact with physical and virtual objects all at once.
-MR essentially blurs the line of what’s real and what isn’t.
+MR essentially blurs the line between what’s real and what isn’t.

 Your story paves the way for the technology

 We never make use of technology for the sake of the technology – the story, learning objectives or message is of the essence.